An Essential Guide on How To Periodize Your Training

 – Typically four weeks, for example from 1st January

 This is where everything begins.
 This period is all about preparing your body and mind for regular training.
 It should typically last around 4-weeks.
 During this time your aim is to get up off the couch and start building some training momentum.
-You don’t need to train too hard yet, but you do need to start racking up consistent, regular workouts.
-It’s also a good time to try new things out, like a different pool, a new running group or a new indoor bike-trainer.
-I call this the “guilt free” training phase, because if you have to miss a few sessions it’s not the end of the world.
+You don’t need to train too hard yet, but you do need to start racking up consistent regular workouts.
+It’s also a good time to try new things out, like different routes, training groups or new equipment.
+I call this the “guilt-free” training phase because if you have to miss a few sessions it’s not the end of the world.

 2. Base Phase